ansonjaison/anson-drive/README.md

 │   ├── Random/
 │   │   ├── metadata.json
 │   │   └── [Random files]
+│   ├── Images/
+│   │   └── [Preview images for meta open graphs]
 ├── index.html
 ├── admin.html
+├── featured.html
 ├── script.js
+├── featured.js
 ├── style.css
 ├── README.md
 ```

 - **`public/`**: Contains folders for Certificates, Resume, and Random, each with a `metadata.json` file and associated files/preview images. 📁
+- **`public/Images/`**: Stores preview images used for meta open graphs to enhance social media sharing and SEO. 🖼️
 - **`index.html`**: The main page for browsing folders and files. 🏠
 - **`admin.html`**: A utility page for generating `metadata.json` files. 🛠️
+- **`featured.html`**: A page to showcase featured files with search and sort capabilities, linked from the main index. ⭐
 - **`script.js`**: Handles all frontend logic, including folder/file rendering, search, sorting, and copy functionality. ⚙️
+- **`featured.js`**: Manages the featured files page logic, including file loading and display from `featured.json`. ⚙️
 - **`style.css`**: Defines the dark-themed, responsive UI with CSS variables. 🎨
 - **`README.md`**: This file, documenting the project. 📖